Human rights in the Maldives: Freedom of speech

 Defamation and Speech "contrary to the tenets of Islam" is illegal.

+The Maldives has a longstanding practice of employing criminal defamation laws as a means to suppress dissent.
+The implementation of the Anti-Defamation and Freedom of Expression Act in August 2016, the threats posed to the media and opposition critics escalated further.
+The act imposes significant fines for content or speech that is deemed to contradict Islamic tenets, jeopardize national security, challenge social norms, or infringe upon the rights, reputation, or good name of others during Yameen Rasheed's tenure.
+The act was repealed by the Parliament on 14 November 2018.

 Media and censorship

 2008 saw the Maldives' first private television channels.
 In August 2010 private channel Villa TV was attacked, and journalists were attacked by police for covering a political protest in October 2010.
 Opposition websites can be accessed in the country, but some Christian missionary websites have been blocked by the Ministry of Islamic Affairs.

 On 1 May 2011 two journalists – one from Haveeru Daily and one from Sun FM – were arrested for covering a protest.
 They were released after 24 hours.

+On 16 September 2025, the Maldivian parliament passed a media regulation bill intended to "criminalize defamation".
+A government controlled media regulator will replace the existing independent regulatory commissions and grants the newly created commission the ability to charge steep fines against journalists and news outlets.
+It was widely protested by domestic and international rights groups as an infrigement of free press.
+They argued that the vaguely termed bill could be a tool with which the government could silence dissent and independent reporting.
+The parliamentary majority leader Ibrahim Falah reportedly called for the impalement of journalists for "making defamatory allegations" against him while debating the bill on the floor of parliament.

 Freedom of assembly

 The constitution protects "freedom of peaceful assembly without prior permission of the State", and the U.S. State Department claims these rights are generally upheld.

 In July 2020, Human Rights Watch denounced the Maldivian government's recent enforcement of laws restricting protests and other gatherings, saying that the government's actions constituted a violation of fundamental rights.
 The government's decision to enforce the laws came in the wake of multiple protests staged during the month of July.